dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```

 2. create the conda environment and install the tools

+@CTB fixme

-We preinstalled the envorioments for you to save the workshop time.
-You **don't have** to install it again and rerun the following commands.
+We preinstalled the environments for you to save the workshop
+time.
+You **don't have** to install it again and rerun the following
+commands.

 ```
 conda install mamba -n base -c conda-forge